STATE COMPLIANCE

 Gun Store POS Software

-Automatic bound book entries, integrated E4473, NICS checks, and full ATF compliance — built into every transaction.
+Automatic A&D book entries, integrated E4473, NICS checks, and full ATF compliance, built into every transaction.

 Second Amendment Preservation Act

 Missouri's SAPA (HB 85, 2021) declares certain federal firearms laws invalid within Missouri and penalizes state and local law enforcement agencies that enforce them.
-However, SAPA does not affect FFLs — the ATF enforces federal law directly through its own agents, not through state or local police.
+However, SAPA does not affect FFLs, the ATF enforces federal law directly through its own agents, not through state or local police.
 As an FFL, you must comply with all federal requirements regardless of SAPA.
 Do not interpret SAPA as authorization to bypass any federal compliance obligation.

 State Preemption